dirkpuge/glossary/misc.md

 ## Data Store

-A datastore is a **repository** for persistently storing and managing collections of data.
-A datastore is just to store data, for example multiple **CSV files**.
+A datastore is a **[repository](https://github.com/non-binary/glossary/blob/main/version-control.md#repository)** for persistently storing and managing collections of data.
+A datastore is just to store data, for example multiple **[CSV files](https://github.com/non-binary/glossary/blob/main/file-types.md#csv)**.
 [More details](https://www.quora.com/What-is-the-difference-between-data-store-and-data-base/answer/Florian-Goossens).

 ## Databases

 A database is an organized collection of structured information, or data.
-A database not only stores data, but **makes the data accessible to users**, for example with **queries**.
+A database not only stores data, but makes the data accessible to users, for example with **queries**.
 [More details](https://www.quora.com/What-is-the-difference-between-data-store-and-data-base/answer/Florian-Goossens).

+## Dependency

+Dependency is a broad software engineering term used to refer when a piece of software relies on another one.

 ## DevOps